Agenta-AI/agenta/docs/README.md

 ## Notes

 - Do not update any libraries or packages as this could disrupt the template structure and cause it to break.
+- Please use kebab-case (this-way) instead of snake_case for naming files and folders